 Find a Route Near You

 You can create a Route from a GPS walking track.
-Just finish your GPS walk, and you’ll be prompted to turn your track into a Route during the process, or click the green Routes button.
-You can also create Routes from existing GPS tracks you may have already done.
+Just finish your GPS walk, and you’ll be prompted to turn your track into a Route during the process of finalizing your track.
+You can also click the green Routes button to create your Route.
+You can also create Routes from older GPS tracks you may have already finished in the past.
 Just click Routes -> History and then “Create Route” when viewing your old GPS track.

 If you haven’t downloaded the Pacer app yet, download Pacer now for free (on mobile)!
 You can also check out our website (mobile or desktop) or follow our blog for more great walking and healthy lifestyle tips.